 The cottage offers a contemporary kitchen/diner, a spacious sitting-room overlooking fields, a large shower-room and two bedrooms (one with a low bed to accommodate the characterful sloping ceilings).

-The attractive village pub is next door so you don't have to stroll far for an evening drink or dinner, the pub has seasonal opening hours and bookings, particularly for Friday, Saturday or Sunday, are advised.
+The attractive village pub is next door so you don't have to stroll far for an evening drink or dinner, the pub has seasonal opening hours and bookings are advised, particularly for Friday, Saturday or Sunday.

 The Old School Gables adjoins the owners' home but is completely private, with a separate driveway and fully enclosed outside space.

-There are plenty of excellent walks in the local area, or energetic guests can tackle the challenge of the South West Coast Path.
-The historic market town of Bridport and the town of Lyme Regis with its famous Cobb harbour are close by.
-Children in particular will enjoy the opportunity to hunt for fossils on the beach at Charmouth – and if they happen to be unsuccessful there is a wonderful fossil shop right on the side of the beach!
+There are plenty of excellent walks in the local area or energetic guests can tackle the challenge of the South West Coast Path.
+The historic market town of Bridport and the town of Lyme Regis, with its famous Cobb harbour, are close by.
+Children in particular, will enjoy the opportunity to hunt for fossils on the beach at Charmouth – and if they happen to be unsuccessful, there is a wonderful fossil shop right at the side of the beach!

 Inland Dorset is just as stunning, with Iron Age forts blending into the landscape – Eggardon Hill just outside Bridport and Maiden Castle near Dorchester are the largest.